Where are you from and what is your background?

 What other projects are you working on?

-In addition to the blog, I do a lot of speaking and teaching (you can see my events calendar here), as well as travel planning for clients.
+In addition to the blog, I do a lot of speaking and teaching (you can see my events calendar here), as well as travel planning and blog coaching for clients.
 You can learn more on my business website.
 There are always new projects in the pipeline, too!

 What kind of camera do you use?